vitto/vit.to/README.md

 npm run deploy
 ```

-It's based on this gist:
+The deploy script is based on this gist:
 https://gist.github.com/cobyism/4730490